thycotic-ps/secretserver/discovery/azure-tenant/readme.md

 The general use for this custom Discovery process is for those tenants that are not being managed by [Azure Privileged Identity Management (PIM)](https://docs.microsoft.com/en-us/azure/active-directory/privileged-identity-management/pim-configure), or with customers that are not interested in using that service.
 Customers that are using it should be aware that Service Administrator and Co-Administrator are both assignment roles that [cannot be managed by PIM](https://docs.microsoft.com/en-us/azure/active-directory/privileged-identity-management/pim-roles#classic-subscription-administrator-roles).

+> :triangular_flag_on_post:
+> Currently this integration relies on the Az 6.x cmdlets which leverage the AzureAD Graph API.
+This API is currently EoL and will no longer return responses after June 30th, 2022.
+FMI please see [this blog post](https://techcommunity.microsoft.com/t5/azure-tools-blog/why-is-az-7-an-important-release-for-azure-powershell/ba-p/3035513).
+>

 ## Prerequisite

 The following modules are required for this script to run.
 The modules listed below should be installed on all Distributed Engines or Web Nodes (if doing web processing on-premises):